wwoods/solus-packages/README.md

 Usage
 -----

-#.
-Set up [solbuild](https://github.com/solus-project/solbuild).
+1. Set up [solbuild](https://github.com/solus-project/solbuild).
 Go through [these instructions](https://solus-project.com/articles/packaging/building-a-package/en/) up through and including "Updating solbuild."

-#.
-Set up the local repository as per https://solus-project.com/articles/packaging/local-repository/en/ .
+2. Set up the local repository as per https://solus-project.com/articles/packaging/local-repository/en/ .

-   #.
+   i.
 Ensure that the local image is set up through:

           $ sudo solbuild init -p local-unstable-x86_64
           $ sudo solbuild update -p local-unstable-x86_64

-#.
-Clone this repo as `git clone https://github.com/wwoods/solus-packages`.
+3. Clone this repo as `git clone https://github.com/wwoods/solus-packages`.
-#.
-Run `make`, which will prompt for "sudo" access, build the packages, and copy them to `/var/lib/solbuild/local`.
+4. Run `make`, which will prompt for "sudo" access, build the packages, and copy them to `/var/lib/solbuild/local`.
 Should also automatically rebuild the local package index.
-#.
-Likely, you will also need to add the repo to eopkg:
+5. Likely, you will also need to add the repo to eopkg:

        $ sudo eopkg add-repo Local /var/lib/solbuild/local/eopkg-index.xml